jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

     # Exceptions seen

-  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>` for the 4 arithmetic operations
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>` for the 4 arithmetic operations

   .. code-block:: python